TosbackCgusBridge-Bot/CGUs-versions/Elpasotimes/Privacy Policy.md

 Share

-CLOSEHoly smokes, this guys hair is on fire!
+CLOSEHoly smokes!
+This guy's hair is on fire

-Yes, this man's hair is on fire and it's a great reminder why kids (and sometimes adults) should never play with fireworks!
+Yes, this man's hair is on fire.
+It's a great reminder why kids (and sometimes adults) should never play with fireworks!
 USA TODAY

 8 of 25See more videoSkip in Skipx